rakeshmick/APITestAutomationRestAssuredKotlinGradle/README.md

 It is a kotlin cucumber project. once test is run, you can see the result report link in the response and please open it online to see the result.

+I have used Kotlin, Cucumber and RestAssured to test the API. my API key is hardcoded in the code for as an object for now, which can be kept in and environment variable or something for security .